 Shadow Quality: Low

-Shadow Quality adjusts the shadow resolution to make them softer or jagged.
+Shadow Quality adjusts the shadow resolution to make it softer or jagged.
 Turn it to Low to get better performance since shadows tax FPS significantly.

 Lighting Quality: Low